 Drain Cleaners May Only Make The Situation Worse

-Your pipes are clogged, and you want to get rid of it ASAP, so you pour a bottle of chemical cleaner down your drain.
+You find a clog in your pipes and want to get rid of it ASAP.
+So, you pour a bottle of chemical cleaner down your drain.
 Problem solved, right?
 Wrong!
-Very, very wrong, reader.
-Those chemical cleaners that we use to avoid calls to a plumber are not saving us as much as much money as we think.
+Very, very bad, reader.
+Those chemical cleaners we use to avoid calls to a plumber are not saving us as much money as we think.

-Sure, sometimes we can buy a $10 bottle of drain cleaner and be done with our clog.
+Sometimes we can buy a $10 bottle of drain cleaner and get rid of our clogs.
 Sometimes.
-However, most of the time, chemical cleaners fail to do the job, so we buy more of it until the clog finally clears.
-Some of us don’t realize that each bottle of cleaner slowly but surely sets us up for disaster.
+However, chemical cleaners often fail to do the job, so we buy more until the clog finally clears.
+Unfortunately, some of us don’t realize that each bottle of cleaner slowly but surely sets us up for disaster.

 Not only do chemical cleaners not do as good a job as drain augers or hydro-jetting equipment, but their use damages your pipes!
-These cleaners are dangerous to your home and family and should never be allowed anywhere near your lines.
+These cleaners are dangerous to your home and family; you should never allow them anywhere near your lines.

 Cleaners May Corrode And Damage Your Pipes

 You may feel like chemical cleaners work through magic.
-You pour them down a drain, wait for a half-hour, rinse them with hot water, and viola, your drain is kind of, sort of clean.
+You pour them down a drain, wait for a half-hour, rinse them with hot water, and your drain is clean.
 However, it’s not magic but chemistry that tries to clear your pipes.

-No matter what form they may come in, chemical cleaners work by reacting with the organic material that most clogs are made of.
+No matter what form they may come in, chemical cleaners react with the organic materials that make up most clogs.
 This reaction creates heat and slowly dissolves the individual components of a clog.
-While it does this, it is also heating and dissolving the walls of your pipes.
+Unfortunately, while it does this, it is also heating and dissolving the walls of your pipes.

-Newer pipes do a decent job of standing up to this chemical assault but are still worn down by the solution.
-On the other hand, older or plastic pipes take a tremendous amount of damage from these chemicals.
-If the lines do not fail outright, they often form pits that allow further clogs to form.
+Newer pipes do a decent job of standing up to this chemical assault but wear down after constant exposure to these solutions.
+On the other hand, older or plastic pipes take tremendous damage from these chemicals.
+In addition, if the lines do not fail outright, they often form pits that allow further clogs to form.

 The Use Of Drain Cleaners May Result In Noxious or Toxic Fumes

-You may be wondering if a process that corrodes metal and plastic pipes is safe.
+You may wonder if a process that corrodes metal and plastic pipes is safe.
 It’s not.
-While you may be willing to sacrifice a pipe or two, not one wants to hurt their family.
-Yet, this may be what you’re doing if you use chemical cleaners.
+While you may be willing to sacrifice a pipe or two, no one wants to hurt their family.
+Yet, this may be what you do if you use chemical cleaners.

 As you may know, septic systems are living ecosystems of bacteria that work to process all of the waste that finds its way to them.
 The last thing those bacteria need is to be inundated with unknown, caustic chemicals.
-While a minor clog may be cleared with a drain cleaner, you can be sure that your septic system will suffer from it.
+So while a minor clog may be cleared with a drain cleaner, you can be sure your septic system will suffer.

 Suppose your septic system can no longer operate correctly.
-In that case, you are then looking at much more severe problems than a clog.
-You may, for example, begin to require frequent septic pumping as the dying bacteria will no longer be able to keep up with demands.
-Worse still, if you don’t realize that your septic tank is in trouble, you may end up finding out the moment your sewage begins bubbling up your drains.
+In that case, you look at much more severe problems than a clog.
+You may, for example, begin to require frequent septic pumping.
+This results from dying septic bacteria that can no longer meet demands.
+Worse still, if you don’t realize that your septic tank is in trouble, you may find out when your sewage begins bubbling up your drains.

 No one wants that.